Snowboarding For Beginners: Everything You Need to Know About Slope Etiquette

 If you knock someone's board down, it's your responsibility to pick it up and re-stack it.
 Leaving it on the ground can cause people to walk over it, leading to extensive damage.
 Also, you’re your board in a safe place and make sure it isn't blocking anyone's path.

-Looking for top quality custom-made snowboards?
+Looking for top quality snowboards?
 We’ve got you covered!
 At Telos Snowboards, we offer a wide range of snowboards like backcountry snowboards, all-mountain freestyle boards, carbon splitboards and many more.
-Get in touch with us today to learn more about their top-quality snowboard gear online.
+Get in touch with us today to learn more about their top-quality snowboard gear.